arbor-sim/arbor/doc/py_intro.rst

 ..
 In order to visualise the result a **spike recorder** can be used and to analyse Arbor's performance a **meter manager** is available.

-These steps are described and examples are given in the next subsections :ref:`pycommon`, :ref:`pyrecipe`, :ref:`pydomdec` and :ref:`pysimulation`.
+These steps are described and examples are given in the next subsections :ref:`pycommon`, :ref:`pyrecipe`, :ref:`pydomdec`, :ref:`pysimulation`, and :ref:`pyprofiler`.

 .. note::